Thinking of joining the Clare Outdoor club?

 Membership of the club is open to anyone over 18 years and the annual subscription currently stands at €50.

-For safety and insurance reasons, only members of the club may take part in club activities – apart from the Try-A-Hike which is an open event.
+For safety and insurance reasons, only members of the club may take part in club activities.
 New members must start by attending one of the monthly moderate walks.
 These can be found on the club calendar.
 Call a walk leader and discuss your interest in joining the club.
 Arrive with your filled in form and €50 and we will process your membership.

 The membership year stretches from the AGM usually held in mid-September, to October of the following year.
 The extra month is to allow a breathing space during which re-registration with Mountaineering Ireland can take place.
 Once a member has fully completed a membership form, available at the top of this page (and this is a requirement every year) and paid their annual subscription, the Treasurer sends off the details and fee to Mountaineering Ireland, which then registers the new member for the current year up to October 31st.
 Once the member is registered and insured, he or she is then entitled to participate in all scheduled club activities.
 As a member of Mountaineering Ireland you will receive annually four issues of the “Mountain Log” magazine which is an interesting read and full of inspiring stories of exploits on hills and mountains in Ireland and around the world told from the perspective of members.